chrysaliswoon/VTTP-Revision/shopping-cart1/README.md

 - Provides methods to read text and password
   - If you read password using Console class, it will not be displayed to the user.

-- Associated Methods:
+**Associated Methods**:
 - Printwriter writer: Retrieves the unique PrintWriter object associated with this console.
 - Reader reader: Retrieves the unique Reader object associated with this console.
 - Console format: Writes a formatted string to this console's output stream using the specified format string and arguments
 - Console printf: Convenience method to write a formatted string to the console's output stream using the specified format string and arguments
 - readLine: Provides a formatted prompt, then reads a single line of text from the console.
 - readPassword: Provides a formatted prompt, then reads a password or passphrase from the console with echoing disabled
 - flush: Flushes the console and forces any buffered output to be written immediately.